aiR for Review results

 When aiR for Review analyzes documents, it makes predictions about the relevance of documents to different topics or issues.
 If it predicts that a document is relevant or relates to an issue, it includes a written justification of that prediction, as well as a counterargument and in-text citations.
 You can view these predictions, citations, and justifications either from the Viewer, or as fields on document lists.

-How aiR for Review results work
+How aiR for Review analysis results work

 When aiR for Review finishes its analysis of a document, it returns a prediction about how the document should be categorized, as well as its reasons for that prediction.
 This analysis has several parts: